Eta and rho invariants on manifolds with edges: The even and odd heat calculus on edge spaces

 The naming \emph{calculus} is due to composition formulae, which hold under certain restrictions on the index sets at the side faces

 where the index set $\calE''$ is defined in terms of the index sets $(\calE, \calE')$ as in \cite[Theorem 5.3]{MazVer}.

 We now introduce the definition of even and odd subcalculi, cf. \cite{MazVer}.
-Consider local coordinates $(x,y,z)$ in $\U$ and the local differential forms $\{dx, x dz_1,.., xdz_f, dy_1, .., dy_b\}$ which generate the exterior algebra ${}^{ie}\Lambda^* T^*M$ near the edge.
+Note that we do not split $\Psi^{*}_{\eh}(M)$ into even and odd parts, but rather define subspaces of the calculus.
+Consider in an open neighborhood $\U$ of each edge local coordinates $(x,y,z)$ and the local differential forms $\{dx, x dz_1,.., xdz_f, dy_1, .., dy_b\}$ which generate the exterior algebra ${}^{ie}\Lambda^* T^*M$ near the edge.
 We assign odd parity to the forms $\{dx, x dz_1,.., xdz_f\}$ and even parity to the forms $\{dy_1, .., dy_b\}$.
 Exterior product of two even differential forms is set to be even again.
 Exterior product of two odd differential forms is set to be even as well.
 Exterior product of an odd and an even differential form is set to be odd.
-This decomposes the exterior algebra ${}^{ie}\Lambda^* T^*M$ near the edge into an even $\Lambda_+$ and an odd subbundle $\Lambda_-$
+This decomposes the exterior algebra ${}^{ie}\Lambda^* T^*M$ near the edge into an even $\Lambda_+$ and an odd subbundle $\Lambda_-$ \footnote{These should not be confused with the self-dual / anti self-dual decomposition of the signature operator, for which a similar notation with $\pm$ as upper script is usually employed. }

 Evenness and oddness of differential forms, is well-defined within a fixed choice of special coordinates, as introduced in \S \ref{geometry-section}.
 Similarly, evenness of the admissible Riemannian metric $g$ also depends on the choice of special coordinates, which we fix henceforth.